geopm/geopm/service/docs/source/runtime.rst

 ------------------

-When using the build system in the base of the GEOPM source repository to build the GEOPM HPC Runtime some additional requirements must be met.
-If the user is not interested in building the GEOPM HPC Runtime, these extra build requirements may be ignored.
-The user may also opt out of the specific GEOPM HPC Runtime features enabled by any of these requirements by providing the appropriate disable flag to the base build configure command line.
+When using the build system in the base of the GEOPM source repository to build the GEOPM Runtime some additional requirements must be met.
+If the user is not interested in building the GEOPM Runtime, these extra build requirements may be ignored.
+The user may also opt out of the specific GEOPM Runtime features enabled by any of these requirements by providing the appropriate disable flag to the base build configure command line.

-The GEOPM HPC runtime requires support for MPI, the Message Passing Interface, standard 2.2 or higher.
+The GEOPM Runtime requires support for MPI, the Message Passing Interface, standard 2.2 or higher.
 In many cases meeting this requirement will depend on the specific HPC resource being targeted based on documentation that is site specific.
 The Intel MPI